WCoetser/Trl.Serialization/readme.md

 # Custom term names and inheritance

-Sometimes you need to deserialise classes with inheritance.
+Sometimes you need to deserialize classes with inheritance.
 In this case you must create explicit mappings to specify which term maps to which subclass.
 You could, for example, have these class definitions:

 ```C#
 public interface IShape { }